juddc/jxc/docs/jxc_core_library.md

 If you want a higher-level API that integrates with the C++ standard library, see [libjxc_cpp](jxc_cpp_library.md).

 If you want to integrate JXC into a codebase that does not use the C++ standard library, or if you just want a higher degree of control over parsing and serialization, then you can skip `libjxc_cpp` and just use `libjxc`.
 For example, if you're integrating JXC into an Unreal Engine game project, you can write your own second-stage parser that parses directly to types like `FString` rather than `std::string`.
+There is an example custom second-stage parser in the JXC repository located at `jxc_examples/src/custom_parser.cpp`.

 ## Parsing